jepstein-eagle/adaptable/packages/adaptable/readme/functions/plus-minus-function.md

 The Plus / Minus([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `PlusMinus`) Function enables the creation of 'Nudge Rules' which react to the '+' or '-' keys being pressed in numeric cells.

+AdapTable allows you to use the + and - keys on the keyboard to increment or decrement the value of numerical cells in those columns which you have identified as having a nudge value.

+Using the Plus/Minus Function, you can for each column either:

+Set a Default Nudge Value for the column.

+Create Custom Plus / Minus Rules so that Nudge Value amount for each cell will vary, depending on the values in other cells in the row using a Query.
+For more information on building and editing Queries using multiple Conditions and Criteria see Queries.

+Note
+A custom Nudge value has precedence over a default Nudge Value for a column, so any bespoke Nudge Values will get used first.

+Warning
+You can only have one Default Nudge Value for a column.
+If you attempt to add a second, you will be given a warning together with the option to override the existing Default Nudge Value.

 ## UI Elements
 To Do